kimjoonghokim/Fetch/README.md

 We employ [vllm](https://docs.vllm.ai/en/latest/) for the policy.
 To start the policy service, run the following command:
 ```
-#We are using xmu-nlp/Llama-3-8b-gsm8k as our model for the time being
 python3 -m vllm.entrypoints.openai.api_server --model xmu-nlp/Llama-3-8b-gsm8k --port 8000 --dtype float16 --tensor-parallel-size 2 --swap-space 8 --max-model-len 4096
 ```